Construction Disputes: How to Resolve Them?

 Impact of construction disputes

 Construction disputes can impact projects significantly in terms of both money and time.
-According to a 2023 Construction Disputes Report from Arcadis, the average value of disputes in North America is $42.8 million -- up 42% from the previous year.
-Additionally, the average length of disputes in North America was around 13.6 months.
-While this is a 19% decrease in average length from the previous year, this is a significant amount of time that could seriously stall project progress and funding.
+According to a 2024 Construction Disputes Report from Arcadis, the average value of disputes in North America is $43 million.
+Additionally, the average length of disputes in North America was around 14.4 months, a 6% increase in average length from the previous year representing a significant amount of time that could seriously stall project progress and funding.

 Common types of construction disputes